johnthehow/posdist/README.md

 ## Pre-processing Leipzig news corpora
-We provide a script `corpus_prep.py` for Pre-processing Leipzig news corpora.
+We provide a script `corpus_prep.py` for pre-processing Leipzig news corpora.
 Leipzig used in the paper can be downloaded from <https://wortschatz.uni-leipzig.de/en/download/>.
+Some neccessay steps are required before runing the pre-processing script: 1.
+Extract plain-text corpora (`<language>_news_<year>_1M-sentences.txt`) from compressed archives (\*.tar.gz).
+2. Put extracted text files under same directory for further reference.
+To get a corpus covering all years of collection, simply concatenate all extracted texts.

 Corpus pre-preprocessing is run with:

 `python corpus_prep.py <language> <path-to-your-data> <output-path>`

 ## Statistics and visualizations of linear-position-distribution